 Thanks again for purchasing (or considering) a Leatherbound item!

-I hope it will provide you many years of service.
+We hope it will provide you many years of service.
 Please review the following suggestions to extend the life of your item and keep it looking great!

 Note: Depending on the leather(s) you chose, your item may be a bit stiff at first.
 If so, it generally will just need a short break-in period to soften up.